Hardware platforms of a Freifunk network

 From a birds eye perspective, the Freifunk Hochstift infrastructure mainly consists of three building blocks:

-1. Distributed servers hosted across Germany providing infrastructure services
+1. Distributed servers hosted in data centers in Paderborn as remotely in Germany providing infrastructure services

-2. Wireless backbones within the city of Paderborn, Warburg, etc.
+2. Wireless backbones within the city centers of Paderborn, Warburg, etc.

 3. Freifunk nodes at homes, shops, enterprises, or elsewhere